-The Conventional Yield Plan shall contain, at a minimum, the following information:

-- (1) Parcel boundaries, north point, date, legend, title "Conventional Yield Plan," and scale. - (2) The name and address of the record owner or owners, the applicant, and the design engineer and/or land surveyor that prepared the plan. - (3) The names of all abutters as determined from the most recent Assessors' records. - (4) The names, approximate location, and widths of adjacent streets. - (5) The locus of the land shown on the plan at a scale of one thousand feet to the inch (1" = 1,000'). - (6) Existing topography at 2-foot contour intervals. - (7) Map of soils using NRCS soils mapping. - (8) All on-site local, state, and federal regulatory resource boundaries and buffer zones shall be clearly identified, and all wetland flag locations shall be numbered and placed upon the Yield Plan. - (9) Lot lines with approximate areas and frontage dimensions, or unit placements and proposed common areas. - (10) Location and extent of parking, landscaping, stormwater management, water supply and wastewater management service areas that would be required to accommodate the use. - (11) If available, the location and results of any test pit investigations for soil profiles, percolation rates and determination of seasonal high ground water levels.
+- A. Conventional yield plan.
+The conventional yield plan shall contain, at a minimum, the following information: - (1) Parcel boundaries, North point, date, legend, title "Conventional Yield Plan," and scale. - (2) The name and address of the record owner or owners, the applicant, and the design engineer and/or land surveyor that prepared the plan. - (3) The names of all abutters as determined from the most recent Assessors' records. - (4) The names, approximate location, and widths of adjacent streets. - (5) The locus of the land shown on the plan at a scale of one inch equalequals 1,000 feet. - (6) Existing topography at two-foot contour intervals. - (7) Map of soils using NRCS soils mapping. - (8) All on-site local, state, and federal regulatory resource boundaries and buffer zones shall be clearly identified, and all wetland flag locations shall be numbered and placed upon the yield plan. - (9) Lot lines with approximate areas and frontage dimensions, or unit placements and proposed common areas. - (10) Location and extent of parking, landscaping, stormwater management, water supply and wastewater management service areas that would be required to accommodate the use. - (11) If available, the location and results of any test pit investigations for soil profiles, percolation rates and determination of seasonal high ground water groundwater levels. - B. OSRD plan.
+The OSRD plan shall address the general features of the land, and give approximate configurations of the proposed lots, of open space, and roadways and shall at a minimum contain the following information: - (1) Topography at two-foot intervals and approximate location of any wetlands (as defined by MGL c.
+131, § 40 and by Sturbridge Conservation Commission regulations), to include any abutting parcels within 200 feet. - (2) The location of existing landscape features, including forests, farm fields, meadows, wetlands, riverfront areas, water bodies, archaeological and historic structures or points of interest, rock outcrops, boulder fields, stone walls, cliffs, high points, major land views, forest glades, major tree groupings, noteworthy tree specimens, and habitats of endangered or threatened wildlife, as identified as primary and secondary resources.
+Proposals for all site features to be preserved, demolished, or altered shall be noted on the OSRD plan.